Croatia men's national handball team: World Champions and Olympic Winners

-With the arrival of Lino Červar and a maturing exceptionally talented new generation including a young Ivano Balić, the revival of the national team culminated at the 2003 World Championship.
+The arrival of Lino Červar was paired with existing team member, Ivano Balić.
+The national team got to the 2003 World Championship.
 The start of the competition was disastrous.
-Croatia lost in their first match to Argentina who was at the time a punching for serious national teams in official competitions.
+Croatia lost in their first match to Argentina.
 Although the first half led with 5 goals, but 14 minutes before the end of the match conceded 6 goals.
 At the end of the match, Croatian handball players fired five successive attacks, and Mirza Džomba 20 seconds before the end missed the equalizer.
-How Croatian players badly played that match was proven by the fact they missed 6 penalty shots.
-During halftime of the second match against another underdog Saudi Arabia Croatia was losing with 2 differences and was playing desperately.
-Yet the team found strength to win this match.
-The turning point was marvelous – the group's dramatic victories in the end against giants Russia, France and Hungary securing first place to the second part where the Croats were convincing against Egypt and Denmark.
+Croatian players missed 6 penalty shots.
+During halftime of the second match against another labeled "underdog" of Saudi Arabia, Croatia was losing.
+The turning point was dramatic – the group's victories in the end against giants Russia, France and Hungary secured them first place to the second part where the Croats were convincing against Egypt and Denmark.
 In semi-finals the match went into overtime (4 × 5 minutes) defeating the Spaniards 39:37 (26: 26/31: 31) and in the grand final they outscored Germany 34:31 and won their first title of world champions and wrote surely one of the most beautiful story's in the history of Croatian sport.